AuraSecure/iscream-react/README.md

 ### 3. Set Up Environment Variables

-//📂 How the content works
+// 📂 How the content works
-This project requires environment variables to connect to the GitHub content repository.

-Instead of a heavy CMS, all content is stored as JSON files in public/content:
+This project uses a "Git-based CMS" approach.
+All website content (like events and announcements) is stored as JSON files directly within this repository in the `content/` directory.

-1. Make a copy of the example environment file.
-In your terminal, run:
-    ```bash
-    cp .env.example .env.local
-    ```
-2. Open the newly created `.env.local` file and fill in the values:
-    - `GITHUB_OWNER`: Your GitHub username.
-    - `GITHUB_REPO`: The name of your content repository (e.g., `iscream-content`).
-    - `GITHUB_TOKEN`: A GitHub Personal Access Token. **Important:** This token must have the **`repo`** scope to allow the application to read and write content.

-public/content/settings/general.json → business info like name, address, email, Instagram, etc.
+`content/settings/general.json` → business info like name, address, email, Instagram, etc.

 ### 4. Run the Development Server

-public/content/announcements/\*.json → announcements that show up on the site.
+`content/announcements/*.json` → announcements that show up on the site.

 ```bash
 npm run dev